Ben Fisk

-Benjamin Anthony Fisk-Routledge (born February 4, 1993) is a Canadian professional soccer player who plays as a left winger for Canadian Premier League club Cavalry FC.
+Benjamin Anthony Fisk-Routledge (born February 4, 1993) is a Canadian retired professional soccer player who played as a left winger.

 Club career

 Vancouver Whitecaps

 Fisk played for a host of local clubs before joining Vancouver Whitecaps FC's youth setup in 2006.
 He made his senior debuts in 2011, playing for the club's under-23 squad.

-On April 16, 2013 Fisk was loaned to Charleston Battery until the end of the season.
+On April 16, 2013, Fisk was loaned to Charleston Battery until the end of the season.
 He returned to Whitecaps in August, after scoring twice and assisting to a further three goals in nine appearances, being also called up to the main squad for the 2014 pre-season.

 Coruxo

-On August 8, 2014 Fisk signed a one-year deal with Spanish Segunda División B side Coruxo FC.
+On August 8, 2014, Fisk signed a one-year deal with Spanish Segunda División B side Coruxo FC.
 He scored his first goals for the club on April 2 of the following year, netting a hat-trick in a 3–1 away win against CD Tropezón.

 Deportivo B

-On August 11, 2015 Fisk joined Deportivo de La Coruña, being assigned to the reserves in Tercera División.
+On August 11, 2015, Fisk joined Deportivo de La Coruña, being assigned to the reserves in Tercera División.
 Fisk was released by the club in June 2016 after one year.